 We know food and green waste recycling isn’t your core business, but you’ll feel a huge impact on your operations if your recycling partner doesn’t get it right, and that’s why you can be assured we will provide you with:

-- Robust and reliable outlets for recycling food, green and commingled food and green wastes to meet PAS110 and PAS100 standards
+- A robust and reliable food and green waste recycling service that consistently meets PAS110 and PAS100 standards

-Our customers include Oxfordshire County Council, Hertfordshire County Council, the Royal Borough of Windsor and Maidenhead, Central Wales Waste Partnership and many others.
-Hear what they have to say here.
+Oxfordshire County Council, Hertfordshire County Council, Central Bedfordshire Council, the Royal Borough of Windsor and Maidenhead, plus the Central Wales Waste Partnership are just some of the local authorities that use our services.
+Hear what they have to say.

-All of our AD facilities accommodate a wide variety of delivery vehicles.
-These include:
+All of our AD facilities can accommodate a wide variety of delivery vehicles, including: